jaconsta/ftp_uploader/README.md

 ## TEST BEFORE UPLOAD TO PRODUCTION

-The test folder comes with two componens.
+The test folder comes with two components.

 The `README` which contains quick instructions to create a test FTP server.

 A folder `sourcedir` which contains the files to match default environment variable `SOURCEDIR`, and that are going to be uploaded by default.

 The env var `USERNAME` by default contains the OS username, so be sure to set it before running the program.